vegas

 .
 The default setting isadapt=True

-. - nproc (int or None) –
+.nproc (int or None) –

 Number of processes/processors used to evalute the integrand.
 If